valoro/documentation/index.rst

-A Blockchain Platform for the Enterprise
+Valoro Platform for the Enterprise
 ========================================

 In a simple words, we introduce Valoro as The WordPress of Blockchain.